 Atoms differ in size.
-The decisive coordinates are always those of the point in the upper left corner of an atom!
+The decisive coordinates are always those of the upper left corner of an atom!

-A detailed discussion of the other fields of the Operator atom will follow later.
+A detailed discussion of the other fields of the Human Resource atom will follow later.

-Example 5 (continued): The Operator for Red and Blue
+Example 5 (continued): The Human Resource for Red and Blue

-Now adapt operator1.mod such that the Operator walks as described or open operator2.mod.
+Now adapt human resource1.mod such that the Human Resource walks as described or open human resource2.mod.

-Questions and assignments: Run the model and note that:
+Questions and assignments:

+Run the model and note that:

-- 3. The Operator does indeed move slantwise across the screen from one drilling machine to inspection and vice versa. - 4.
-That the animation of the Operator at the Server differs from the animation in the previous model.
+- The Human Resource does indeed move in a direct line from one drilling machine to inspection and vice versa. - 4.
+The animation of the Human Resource at the Server differs from the animation in the previous model.

-Calculate and check that the mentioned relocation in the model takes a little less than 21 seconds ($\sqrt{436}$ seconds, to be exact).
+Calculate and check that the mentioned relocation in the model takes a little less than 21 seconds (/436 seconds, to be exact).

-The utilization level of the Operator will rise also: one hour on average will be taken up by 40 minutes of drilling, 12 minutes of inspection time, but also by 1 to 2 minutes of walking time.
+The utilization level of the Human Resource will rise also: on average one hour will be taken up by 40 minutes of drilling, 12 minutes of inspection time, and also by 1 to 2 minutes of walking time.
 This can be checked with the Experiment Wizard ...

-9.4 Networks in general
+10.4 Networks in general